ejrgilbert/whamm/docs/src/intro/syntax/report_vars.md

 Using `report` is really shorthand for `report unshared`, see [[`unshared`] variable](./unshared_vars.md) documentation.

-The default behavior of this "flush" is to print to the console (the core `Whamm!` library uses WASI to do this).
+The default behavior of this "flush" is to print to the console (the core `Whamm` library uses WASI to do this).
 Currently, this will be done _on each write_ to at least one of the `report` variables; however, there are plans to make this configurable.

 [//]: # (When using bytecode rewriting, this will be done _on each write_ to at least one of the `report` variables.)